stonepros/stone/doc/dev/developer_guide/running-tests-using-teuth.rst

 About Suites and Filters
 ------------------------
 See `Suites Inventory`_ for a list of suites of integration tests present right now.
-Alternatively, each directory under ``qa/suites`` in Ceph repository is an integration test suite, so looking within that directory to decide an appropriate argument for ``-s`` also works.
+Alternatively, each directory under ``qa/suites`` in Stone repository is an integration test suite, so looking within that directory to decide an appropriate argument for ``-s`` also works.